Marineland of Canada: Decline and closure

-In 2025, Marineland decided to mortgage its undeveloped lands to the rear of the theme park.
-It severed those lands from the remaining amusement park lands.
+In 2025, Marineland mortgaged undeveloped lands at the rear of the property and severed them from the remaining amusement park lands.
 Marineland received bridge financing to support the plan, with the stipulation that all marine mammals would be removed.
-The sub-division was approved by the City of Niagara Falls' Committee of Adjustment in February 2025.
-Documents supporting the sub-division suggested that Marineland intended to redevelop the remaining theme park lands into a year-round attraction.
-The park itself has remained closed.
+The subdivision was approved by the City of Niagara Falls' Committee of Adjustment in February 2025.
+Documents supporting the subdivision suggested that Marineland intended to redevelop the remaining theme park lands into a year-round attraction.